 At Shrewsbury House we have adapted this concept of thinking about real-world problems, and have introduced a bespoke and dynamic aspect to the curriculum, to sit alongside our robust examination preparation of our boys for some of the most aspirational schools in the country.
 Our Shrewsbury House version of PBL includes both problem-based learning and project-based learning.
 We realise that both excellent assessment preparation, and fun and exploratory learning are complementary – and vital.

-From Years 3 to 6, on rotation, the boys are timetabled for a lesson of PBL each week.
+This way of teaching is incorporated into the weekly curriculum as well as through specific themed days where all pupils may come off their usual timetable to work on a collaborative project.
 This is dynamic and changes each term across subject areas, so that we are able to consider the changing needs of our boys in the exponential times in which we are living.
 The World Economic Forum has listed skills which are needed in today’s and tomorrow’s workforce.
 Being a forward-thinking school matters to us and we have ensured that we are reading the needs of our changing world.

 Creating a culture of healthy risk-taking, discovery and experimentation, across multiple areas of the curriculum, while also valuing tradition, is what we foster.
 Shrewsbury House PBL includes problem-solving, interview skills and mindfulness, reading for different purposes, science exploration and problem-solving, Maths and English real-world problems, and lateral thinking, and Geography field work.
 We hope to see Mandarin feature shortly.